 - 1. Incorporate and adhere to the guiding principles and expectations set forth below - 2.
 Adhere to all applicable Fair Housing laws - 3.
-Support Contractor in creating policy manual, including sharing examples among Contracted providers - 4.
-Provide semi-annual "data progress reports" pulled and analyzed from HMIS, including equity data - 5.
-Provide HMIS access, training, and support - 6.
-Provide connections to CHA and Housing First Aid/diversion training - 7.
-Coordinate, support, and/or facilitate provider meetings, including case conferencing meetings, as needed - 8.
-Provide information, access, and/or support for staff to attend Equity, Inclusion and continuing education trainings - 9.
-Connect all contracted programs with the overall system of services for people experiencing homelessness - 10.
-Support both formal and informal partnerships between provider organizations, including those newly formed - 11.
+Support Contractor in creating policy manual, as needed - 4.
+Provide HMIS access, training, and support - 5.
+Provide connections to CHA and Housing First Response/diversion training - 6.
+Coordinate, support, and/or facilitate provider meetings, including case conferencing meetings, as needed - 7.
+Provide information, access, and/or support for staff to attend Equity, Inclusion and continuing education trainings - 8.
+Connect all contracted programs with the overall system of services for people experiencing homelessness - 9.
+Support both formal and informal partnerships between provider organizations, including those newly formed - 10.
 Facilitate connections to broader systems of care, including but not limited to: - a.
 Housing - b.
 Workforce - c.
 Education - d.
 Foster care - e.
 Department of Human Services - f.
 Domestic Violence - g.
 Community corrections - h.
 Healthcare, both physical and mental - i.
 Substance use treatment - j.
-Peer Support - 12.
-Identify unmet needs, gaps in services and system barriers and address these with the system of providers - 13.
-Provide case staffing, either in a group of service provider peers or one-on-one, as needed - 14.
-Assist with program access prioritization, as needed - 15.
-Incorporate participant voice in SHS programming decisions - 16.
-Maintain effective working relationships with contracted providers
+Peer Support - 11.
+Identify unmet needs, gaps in services and system barriers and address these with the system of providers

-- 17. Attend training and community/systems meetings - 18.
-Provide or assist with creation of necessary participant/program forms - 19.
+- 12. Provide case staffing, either in a group of service provider peers or one-on-one, as needed - 13.
+Assist with program access prioritization, as needed - 14.
+Incorporate participant voice in programming decisions - 15.
+Maintain effective working relationships with contracted providers - 16.
+Attend training and community/systems meetings - 17.
+Provide or assist with creation of necessary participant/program forms - 18.
 Support Contractor in identifying and re-matching households that either need a lower or higher level of service than originally anticipated.
-Re-matching may happen within contracted provider programs or across contracted providers. - 20.
-Coordinate with Contractor to participate in by-name-list case conferencing meetings - 21.
-Apply the process as outlined in the Benchmark section described above
+Re-matching may happen within contracted provider programs or across contracted providers. - 19.
+Coordinate with Contractor to participate in by-name-list case conferencing meetings. - 20.
+Apply the process as outlined in the Benchmark section described above.